Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 Was able to learn how to set up complex matched routing using the wild card (\*) selector in express

 # How to Deploy Http JSON endpoints for Weather app.

+- Deploying with heroku: So basically this is my first time deploying a project on heroku so its going to be a wonderful experience

+1. Got started via sign up and authentication
+2. Proceeded to install heroku CLI